husarms/coin-surfer/README.md

 ## Visualization
 The [web directory](https://github.com/husarms/coin-surfer/tree/master/web) contains a React app for visualizing Coin Surfer as it runs

-Check out this folder for instructions on how to run
+Check out this folder for more details

 ![visualization](docs/images/visualization.png)